-The PDP-11 UNIBUS conductor is the input for all DZ11s.
-The DZ11-A, -B, -C -D, -FA, -FB, -FC, and -FD present one unit load to the UNIBUS conductor, and the DZ11-E, -F, -FE, and -FF present two unit loads to the UNIBUS conductor.
-Four ac loads per module are presented to the UNIBUS conductor in the EIA version and five ac loads per module are presented in the 20 mA version.
+The PDP-11 Unibus is the input for all DZ11s.
+The DZ11-A, -B, -C, and -D present one unit load to the Unibus and the DZ11-E and -F present two unit loads to the Unibus.
+Four ac loads per module are presented to the Unibus in the EIA version and five ac loads per module are presented in the 20 mA version.